 i360

-Yes, it may be a little obnoxious on the eyes but I have a sweet spot for the i360.
+Yes, it may be a little obnoxious to the eyes, but I have a sweet spot for the i360.
 Whizz up the 162m tower and you’ll capture some of the best views over Brighton, Sussex and beyond.

 Lower Kings Road, Brighton, BN1 2LN